 Section 15(1) of the Act, dealing with the discharge of contaminants into the environment, states that no person may discharge a contaminant from any industrial or trade premises into air unless the discharge is expressly allowed by a rule in a regional plan, a resource consent or regulations.
-Section 15(2) of the Act states that no person may discharge any contaminant into the air from any place or other source in a manner that contravenes a rule in a regional plan, unless expressly allowed by a resource consent or regulations.
+Section 15(2) of the Act states that no person may discharge any contaminant into the air from any place or other source in a manner that contravenes a rule in a regional plan, unless expressly allowed by a resource consent or regulations or Section 20A of the Act.